How to Register and Perform a Wedding By State

-The information provided below is designed to walk you through the most common steps to become a minister and perform a wedding ceremony in Vermont.
+This ordination information forVermont is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for Vermont and how perform a wedding ceremony in Vermont.

 Step 2 - Contact The County Clerk